nlbdev/service-stem/README.md

 # service-stem

-A microservice to generate text content and images based on MathML, following the Nordic MathML Guidelines for accessibility and compliance.
+A microservice to generate text content and images based on MathML, following the Nordic MathML Guidelines for accessibility and compliance. **Version 2.0.0** includes enhanced backward compatibility, migration assistance, and comprehensive guideline compliance.

 ## Documentation